huggingface/hub-docs/docs/hub/api.md

 - `direction`: Direction in which to sort, such as `-1` for descending, and anything else for ascending.
 - `limit`: Limit the number of models fetched.
 - `full`: Whether to fetch most model data, such as all tags, the files, etc.
-- `config`: Whether to also fetch the repo config.

 Payload: